Thank you for your interest in becoming an EJP member!

 EJP for-credit course instructors must have the same qualifications that would be necessary to teach the course on the Urbana-Champaign campus.
 In most cases, that is a terminal degree or ABD (“All But Dissertation”) status.
 Other programs require that applicants possess a bachelor’s degree or specialized knowledge.

 We accept applications twice each year, in spring and fall.
 The next deadline is October 1, 2021.

-Access application forms by clicking on the links below.
-Please submit according to directions.
-If you cannot find the form you are looking for, please contact the EJP office at 217.300.5150 or email@example.com.
+Each EJP program has its own application form, accessed by clicking on the name of the program, below.
+Please complete and submit according to the instructions on the form.
+If you cannot find the form you are looking for, please contact the EJP office at 217.300.5150 or firstname.lastname@example.org.